bem-archive/bem-articles/start-with-project-stub/start-with-project-stub.en.md

 Unfortunately, you need to restart `bem server` after changing the configuration.
 Kill the current process and run `make server` again.<br/>
-Maintainers of BEM tools promise to take away this need to restart in future versions.
+Maintainers of bem-tools promise to take away this need to restart in future versions.

 ## Mix for blocks and elements
 Having linked the library you can use the `box` block.
 It could be just a wrapper,